tarantool/doc/doc/reference/reference_lua/pub-sub.rst

         *   -   box.election
             -   All the required parts of :doc:`box.info.election </reference/reference_lua/box_info/election>`
-                needed to find out who is the most recent writable leader.
+                that are necessary to find out who is the most recent writable leader.

         *   -   box.schema
             -   Schema-related data.
 Currently, it contains only the version.